hsitas2807/flight-connection-demo/README.md

     Actuator Endpoints Enabled at path :http://localhost:8090/actuator/health
     Swagger Api Docs:-http://localhost:8090/v2/api-docs
     Swagger UI:-http://localhost:8090/swagger-ui/#/flight-resource
+    Swagger UI or Postman can be used to perfrom CRUD opertion on master-data-service.
 ## 3. Spring Cloud API Gateway for rooting purpose(cloud-api-gateway):This service is going to act as a gateway for the services.Application runs on port 8089.It also includes UI module flight-connection.
     ## Technology:
     Spring Boot Service,